flosch/simpleapi/README.rst

 1. Make sure to remove or deactivate the new csrf-middleware functionality of django 1.2 for the Route.
 2. Use SSL to encrypt the datastream.
-3. Use key authentication, limit ip-address access to your business' network.
+3. Use key authentication, limit ip-address access to your business' network or server.
 4. You can set up a simple throtteling by setting a callable to `__ip_restriction__` which keeps track at every request of an ip-address (the callable gets the ip-address of the calling party as the first argument).
+5. You can outsource your namespace's settings by creating new vars in your local settings.py file (e. g. `NAMESPACE_XY_IP_RESTRICTIONS=["127.0.0.*", ]`) and reference them within your namespace (like `__ip_restriction__ = settings.NAMESPACE_XY_IP_RESTRICTIONS`)

 Limitations
 ===========

-1. The output/return value of a method is limited to the formatter's restrictions.
+1. Only if you're not simpleapi's python client (which uses cPickle for serializing the data): The output/return value of a method is limited to the formatter's restrictions.
 For instance, you cannot return datetime values since they aren't supported by JSON (use datetime.isotime() instead).

 TODO
 ====

 1. method-based verification
 2. usage limitations (#/second, #/hour, etc.) per user
+3. cache return value when the arguments of one request are exactly the same